LanceMcCarthy/terraform-team-auth/actions/generate-token/README.md

 # Action: Terraform Generate Team Token

-This action is a great start to any Terraform workflow.
-Using an Organization (or User) Token, it dynamically creates a short-lived Team Token that can be used with official Terraform plan workflows.
+Using an Organization (or User) Token, it dynamically creates a short-lived Team Token that can be used with subsequent official Terraform plan workflows.

 ## Inputs